Safety and security

 Driving is on the right.
 The speed limit is 60 km/h in towns and cities.
 In other areas it’s 80 km/h unless indicated.

-If possible avoid driving at night.
-Many roads are badly lit and of poor quality.
+Take care when driving especially at night.
+Many roads outside central Tbilisi, and other city centres, are badly lit and of poor quality.
 Stray livestock pose a hazard in many areas.
-Driving conditions are stressful.
-Road markings and the right of way can be very confusing.
-Most cars are poorly maintained, and the standard of driving is erratic.
+Road markings and the right of way can be confusing.
+Many cars are poorly maintained and the standard of driving is erratic.

-It is compulsory to wear seat belts in Georgia.
+It’s compulsory to wear seat belts in the front seats in Georgia.
+Children under 12 years of age must sit in the back of the car.
 Children under 7 years of age must sit in child safety seats.

-Heavy rain, flooding and snow at higher altitudes often affect roads and bridges making travel difficult or impossible (particularly in remote areas).
+Heavy rain, flooding and snow at higher altitudes can affect roads and bridges making travel difficult or impossible (particularly in remote areas).
 Landslides are also common.
-If you are travelling outside of Tbilisi, make sure your vehicle is suitably equipped.
+If you’re travelling outside of Tbilisi, particularly in remote areas, make sure your vehicle is suitably equipped.

 See the RAC guide on driving in Georgia.

 Exercise normal caution with your personal safety and belongings when travelling by train.
 Locks for compartments are usually available on sleeper trains.